surya-veer/RealTime-DigitRecognition/README.md

 RealTime DigitRecognition using keras/SVC and pygame.

 ## Overview
 Recently Deep Convolutional Neural Networks (CNNs) becomes one of the most appealing approaches and has been a crucial factor in the variety of recent success and challenging machine learning applications such as object detection, and face recognition.
 Therefore, CNNs is considered our main model for our challenging tasks of image classification.
 Specifically, it is used for is one of high research and business transactions.
 Handwriting digit recognition application is used in different tasks of our real-life time purposes.
-Precisely, it is used in vehicle number plate detection, banks for reading checks, post offices for sorting letter, and many other related tasks.<br>
+Precisely, it is used in vehicle number plate detection, banks for reading checks, post offices for sorting letter, and many other related tasks.<br><br>
 	![sample images](assets/out.png "applications ")

 ## Description